 The Philosophy Program's budget remains lean.
 As a writing-intensive program, its primary budgetary need is faculty staffing.
-It also relies on an in-house Critical Thinking tutor, who has provided valuable to support to help with student success.
+It also includes the services of on an in-house departmental tutor, who has provided valuable to support to help with student success.

-Even though most instructors make extensive use of digital media through Canvas, the Philosophy Program still needs its printing and graphics expenditures.
+Most instructors prioritize using digital media to decrease cost and increase accessibility to students.
+However, the Philosophy Program still needs its printing and graphics expenditures to facilitate our in-class instruction.

-The program also has a continued need for its media and publications funds.
-A primary concern, as the college moves towards streaming services for video content is the budget required to maintain access to titles used frequently in our courses.
+The program has a continued need for its media and publications funds.
+A primary concern, as the college moves towards streaming services for video content, is the budget required to maintain access to titles used frequently in our courses.
+If possible we would like to increase the funds available to secure continued access to commonly used materials.